doradocodes/processing-collab-editor/README.md

 ## Websocket Server
 The server code for the WebSocket server is available in the [PCE-Server](https://github.com/doradocodes/pce-server) repository.

+## Contributing
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

+## Acknowledgements
+A thank you to the Processing Foundation for the opportunity to work on this project.
+Special thanks to Sinan Ascioglu, Ted Davis, Raphaël de Courville, Stef Tervelde for their guidance and support throughout the design and development process of this project.

 ## License
 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.